join-monster/join-monster/docs/pros-cons.md

 ## Alternatives

+### GraphpostgresQL

+What if you executed GraphQL on the database directly?
+(GraphpostgresQL)[https://github.com/solidsnack/GraphpostgresQL] is a proof-of-concept that compiles a GraphQL-like language to SQL using PL/PGSQL.
+It is not fully compliant with the GraphQL spec.

+### PostGraphQL

 One way to not worry about how your API fetches data from the database is to not create a custom API in the first place.
 If you're using PostgreSQL, the entire API, with authentication, can be generated via reflection using [PostGraphQL](https://github.com/calebmer/postgraphql).
 Some of us may want a more conservative solution, one that doesn't create your entire API for you.

 ### DataLoader